ARPA-SIMC/cosmo-model-training/doc/preparing_for_grib_api.md

 After running the procedure, the directory definitions.124/ has to be used instead of definitions.edzw/ which would be used if we set centre=78 (DWD or edzw).

+In order to use the cutomised definition files instead of the original ones the environmental variable `GRIB_DEFINITION_PATH` has to be exported.

 The environment variables to be exported in this case would then be: